pratheekv39/Artifacts_and_React_Sandbox/README.md

-# LlamaCoder
+# Artifacts

-LlamaCoder is a Next.js application that generates React applications using Llama 3.1 405B through Together AI's API.
+Artifacts is a Next.js application that generates React applications using Llama 3.1 405B through Together AI's API.
 It allows users to create React applications with a single prompt.

 ## Features